StarsoftAnalysis/HaggisContours/README.md

 * `--image | -i`
 Use the original image as a background in the SVG image.
 Default false.
 Example: `--image`

+* `--clip | -c`
+Clip borders of image, rather than breaking contours.
+This will hopefully allow filling contours, but won't work with AxiDraw.
+Default false.

+* `--dev | -d`
+Add extra bits to the SVG -- intended for developer use only.
+Default false.

 ## Examples

 `hcontours examples/Heightmap.png -t 64,128,192 --paper 200x200 --margin 0 --frame` produces this: